Hosting is now part of a cohesive web package which includes:

 - Dependency management

-- Industry standards and practices brought to WordPress development
+- Professional development standards and practices brought to WordPress.

 - Ongoing warranty for sites we’ve built (if something breaks we’ll fix it!).

 Because of this change, open hosting sign-ups have been discontinued, and these processes are now presented in new website design quotes.